vinh406/spotiguess/ARCHITECTURE.md

 1. **Ephemeral State**: Room and game state lives only in Durable Object memory, not in database
 2. **WebSocket-First**: All room/game operations via WebSocket, HTTP only for auth and user data
-3. **Host Control**: First player is host, controls settings and game start
+3. **Host Control**: First player to join becomes host, controls settings and game start
 4. **Real-time Updates**: All state changes broadcast to room members immediately
 5. **Spotify Integration**: Use preview URLs for playback, fetch playlist tracks for gameplay
 6. **Smart Decoys**: Last.fm API provides similar tracks for more challenging wrong answers